hardik2516/Satellite_Property_Valuation/Satellite_Property_Valuation/README.md

 ## 📌 Project Overview

-Traditional property valuation models rely only on tabular features such as size, location codes, or amenities.
+Traditional property valuation models rely primarily on tabular features such as size, location codes, or amenities.
+However, real-estate prices are also heavily influenced by **spatial and environmental context** (neighborhood characteristics, surrounding infrastructure, locality density), which tabular data alone often fails to capture.

-This project enhances valuation by incorporating **satellite imagery context** (via Mapbox) to capture spatial signals such as surroundings, density, and locality characteristics.
+This project enhances valuation by incorporating **satellite imagery–informed spatial context** (via Mapbox).
+Rather than directly training a deep learning vision model, satellite imagery is used **conceptually** to derive **engineered geospatial features**, which are then combined with tabular data for prediction.

 ### Key Highlights